 - a.
 Following the evaluation of tenders at the Pricing Stage, decisions will be made on the awarding of Contracts. - b.
-At the successful completion of audits, other pre-Contract due diligence checks and negotiations, the successful tenderer will then be required to enter into a Contract with NAFC. - c.
-It is likely that Contracts will not be awarded for all of the Services listed in the Table of Services at Appendix 1.
+At the successful completion of audits, other pre-Contract due diligence checks and negotiations, the successful tenderer will then be required to enter into a Contract with NAFC.

+- c.
+It is possible that Contracts will not be awarded for all of the Services listed in the Table of Services at Appendix 1.
 This will depend on the suitability of solutions offered, tendered prices and available funds. - d.
-The awarding of Secondary Contracts will only be considered after Primary Contracts have been awarded and finalised.
-This is based on the assumption that tenderers would prefer the award of a Primary Contract over a Secondary Contract. - e.
-Should a tenderer who is tendering for both Primary and Secondary Contracts prefer the award of a Secondary Contract, this should be explicitly stated in the tender.
+It is possible that multiple Contracts may be awarded for any one Service listed in the Table of Services at Appendix 1.
+This will depend on the suitability of solutions offered, tendered prices and available funds.